 8) Jadta (Inertia): A tendency to remain unchanged or to do nothing.

 9) Nafrat (hatred): An intense feeling of dislike, hatred, and abuse.

-10) Paschataap (Guilt): A realization for a specified wrongdoing.
+10) Paschataap (Guilt): A realization of specified wrongdoing.

 Jai Mata Di!